 Not any spore: A dehumidifier can help prevent the build up of mould in your home.

 What does a dehumidifier do?

 A dehumidifier removes moisture from the air, helping prevent mould.
 They mostly work by drawing air in, then filtering and cooling it to condense moisture.
 It's then reheated before warmer and dryer air is released.

-"Dehumidifiers are a good option if you have persistent humidity or dampness problems," says Chris Barnes, product category manager household at CHOICE.
+"Dehumidifiers are a good option if you have persistent humidity or dampness problems, or if your home has been affected by a flood or leak and you're trying to dry it out," says CHOICE household products expert Chris Barnes.
 "They're also useful when renovations to improve airflow aren't possible."

 Are dehumidifiers worth it?